Erotica (album): Music and lyrics

 "Jungle Boogie" (1973) by Kool & the Gang (left) and LL Cool J's (right) "Jingling Baby" (1990) are sampled in "Erotica" and "Bye Bye Baby", respectively.

-Opening track "Erotica" is a pop hip-hop dance song with "scratchy, trip-hop loops" and Middle Eastern influences.
+The opening track, "Erotica," is a pop hip-hop dance song with "scratchy, trip-hop loops" and Middle Eastern influences.
 Described by Pettibone as an "ode to S&M", the song continued Madonna's exploration of potent spoken-word vocals, which she had previously introduced in "Justify My Love", and samples Kool and the Gang's "Jungle Boogie" (1973), and "El Yom 'Ulliqa 'Ala Khashaba" by Lebanese singer Fairuz.
 It begins with a "put-a-record-on scratchiness" sound that mimics a record player.
-Madonna invites her lover to be submissive while she makes love to him, and suggesting him to explore boundaries between pain and pleasure, demanding: Give it up, do what I say/ Give it up and let me have my way.
+Madonna invites her lover to be submissive while she has sex with him, and suggests that he explore boundaries between pain and pleasure, demanding: Give it up, do what I say/ Give it up and let me have my way.
 Madonna's cover of "Fever" follows "Erotica"; it is an "apathetic house thumper" with "[her] airy deadpan [vocals] floating listlessly over the pulsing beats".
 It removes the chord movement from the original and has additional lyrics about Pocahontas, marimbas, and finger snaps at certain parts.
-Third track "Bye Bye Baby" is a techno pop song that samples LL Cool J's "Jingling Baby" (1990), and opens with Madonna stating, This is not a love song.
-Her voice is filtered to sound like it’s being projected "through an old-fashioned Victrola", while the lyrics talk about taking control rather than exacting revenge on a domineering, mind-game-playing partner.
+The third track, "Bye Bye Baby," is a techno pop song that samples LL Cool J's "Jingling Baby" (1990), and opens with Madonna stating, This is not a love song.
+Her voice is filtered to sound like it is being projected "through an old-fashioned Victrola", while the lyrics talk about taking control rather than exacting revenge on a domineering, mind-game-playing partner.
 The track ends with an explosion and the singer saying you fucked it up, which is bleeped out.